August 5: ONE CHURCH SUNDAY worship service at 10:15 a.m.; location = on the campus of Temple Sholom in Greenwich

 The vision of Trinity Church was re-imagined.
 We would be a church committed to “transforming our the world through the love of God.”

 Yes!
-We offer Trinity Kids, our dynamic children's ministry, from birth - 3rd grade.
+We offer Trinity Kids, our dynamic children's ministry, from birth - 5th grade.
 Age-appropriate curriculum starts at 18 months.
 If it's your child's first time attending, please come 10-15 minutes early to check in.
-We also have a special group just for 4th & 5th graders.

 Feel free to come as you are.
 Trinity is a casual church and this is reflected right down to what people wear to Sunday services.
 On a given Sunday you may see someone arrive in "business casual," but sit down next to a couple in jeans or a woman in running clothes.
 Please feel free to wear whatever makes you comfortable.